microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 </div>

 All the features that you will see in this lab can be control globally in a GitHub Enterprise Organisation.
-For the purpose of this lab you will use a public repository to be able to access those features.

 ## Dependabot